 Kogal Blue Eyed Tetras are best kept in an aquarium with plenty of aquatic plants, open swimming spaces, as well as subdued lighting or shade.
 Using a dark substrate would also be beneficial as this would show off their beautiful colours.

-As these Tetras are relatively active, they are best kept with other active tankmates.
-Similarly-sized Tetras, Barbs, larger Rasboras, Rainbowfish and most Danionins all make excellent choices.
-In addition, bottom dwellers such as Corydoras Catfish and Loaches are also good companions.
-These Tetras can also be used as a dither fish for non-aggressive, medium-sized Cichlids.
+Due to their relatively high activity level, these Tetras are best kept with other active tankmates.
+In addition to Tetras and Barbs, larger Rasboras, Rainbowfish, and many Danios are excellent choices.
+Aside from these, bottom dwellers such as the Corydoras Catfish and Loaches are also good companions.
+It is also possible to use these Tetras as a dither fish for medium-sized, non-aggressive Cichlids.

 The Kogal Blue Eyed Tetras have golden iridescent bodies and a dark line horizontally crossing their bright blue eyes.
 These fish also display an elongated horizontal blotch on their caudal peduncle.

 |Scientific Name||Moenkhausia sp|